george-poole/JupyterNotebooks/README.md

-# Jupyter_Notebooks
-Jupyter Notebooks written in Python for physics and mathematics
+Notebooks can also be viewed and downloaded from the nbviwer web application.